The Discrepancy Model: What You Need to Know

 Another approach being used in some schools is called the “processing deficit approach.”
 This includes testing that helps teachers understand kids’ patterns of strengths and weaknesses.
 That allows them to modify how they teach to meet the kids’ needs.

-For example, say a child has trouble processing information he hears.
-His instruction might include written materials and/or other .
-His teacher might give him notes before she lectures.
-He might also get follow-up notes to reinforce his classroom learning.
+For example, say a child has trouble processing information they hear.
+In this case, instruction might include written materials and/or other .
+The child’s teacher might give out notes before the instruction.
+The child might also get follow-up notes to reinforce their classroom learning.

 Test scores and testing are still supposed to play a major role in identifying kids who need help.
 But in more and more cases, they’re not the only deciding factor.
-Educators now use data from RTI and MTSS activities and individualized assessments.
+Educators now use data from RTI and MTSS (multi-tiered system of supports) activities and individualized assessments.
 This information helps them identify which kids need extra help and decide on teaching strategies.

 It’s up to your child’s school (and the state you live in) to decide how it will identify students who need special education services.
 But no matter the method, you have rights in the process.